 Suggested readings about Bite Sized Online Learning:

 Why does Salesforce, Google and HubSpot provide free online learning?
 And why we built a tool to do the same.

 These companies have done a tremendous effort by creating sites where you can learn by watching video tutorials and certify yourselves for free - again and again - a very effective learning method for busy people who are using their products for work.

 Let me start by pointing out.
-None of these companies would provide this for free if it doesn't generate value.
-No one would, and I am pretty sure that each of them have good reasons.
+None of these companies would provide this for free if it didn't generate value.
+No one would, and I am pretty sure that each of them has good reasons.
 The answer to the question is probably therefore quite simple.
 Because it provides value to their customers and themselves at the same time.